MolSnoo/Alter-Ego/Docs/reference/settings/docker_settings.md

 This is a string that determines the color of embed messages sent by Alter Ego.
 String should be in the format of a 24-bit hexadecimal number without a hash symbol, e.g. `1F8B4C`

+### SHOW_ONLINE

+This is a boolean that determines if the list of online players will be shown in the bot's status.
+If this is `true`, Alter Ego will show the number of active players in its status.
+If this is `false`, Alter Ego will not show the number of active players in its status.
+For high-stakes roleplay, consider setting this to `false` so that players are not clued in on activity behind the scenes that they should not know about.

 ## Other game data

 ### PIXELS_PER_M